THE SMART STORE - Where Everything is FREE!

 Yes, the Main Library Friends of the Library run a gift store and monthly book sale at the Main Library.
 Most branch locations offer used materials for sale as well.
 Search for Book Sales in our online Events Calendar to find sale times and locations.

-The Stark County District Library is funded by a combination of state and local tax dollars.
-Slightly more than 50% of revenue comes from the State of Ohio Public Library Fund.
-Approximately 45% is from a local property tax levy, and approximately 4% is from fees and fines.
+The Stark County District Library is funded by a combination of local and state tax dollars.
+Slightly more than 50% of revenue comes from a local property tax levy.
+Approximately 45% is from the State of Ohio Public Library Fund, and approximately 4% is from other sources.

 The Stark County District Library has 10 locations, 2 Bookmobiles, 2 Kidmobiles, and Outreach Service to nursing homes, assisted living facilities, and the homebound.
 In addition, the library provides technology access to all residents.
 Its collection of 831,500 items includes books, movies, music, and more.
 And it provides programming which is free and open to the public.